Seed Phrase Scams

 If something sounds too good to be true, it probably is.

-Double-check addresses and contracts using .
+Double-check addresses and contracts using blockchain explorers.

 Never share your seed phrase with anyone.